ch3njust1n/papers_are_all_you_need/README.md

                as the year the paper was last published, followed by the first author's name, followed by the title, all in lower case.
-You can rearrange these three pieces. save_dir       Directory to save pdfs to
+You can rearrange these three pieces. save_dir       Directory to save pdfs to mode           Default mode "download" is to download all papers.
+If set to "search", it will just find available papers, but will not download them.
 ```

 ```